 (1) The effect to net income totals \$19 million and is reported in the Consolidated Statements of Operations and Comprehensive Income as follows: \$9 million in realized capital gains and losses, \$10 million in net investment income, \$(9) million in interest credited to contractholder funds and \$9 million in contract benefits.

-$[\]ensuremath{^{(2)}}$ Comprises \$1 million of assets.
+(2) Comprises \$1 million of assets.

-The following table presents the rollforward of Level 3 assets and liabilities held at fair value on a recurring basis during the year ended December 31, 2016
+The following table presents the rollforward of Level 3 assets and liabilities held at fair value during the year ended December 31, 2016.

 Total gains (losses) included in: